sylvainroussy/NeoBlogs/README.md

 source : https://en.wikipedia.org/wiki/Multiway_switching

 Ok, but what is the link to graphs ?
 Electrical needs circuit to have the light on, in graph theory it's called a cycle, then this schema must be stored in the graph.
+If we detect a cycle through theses elements then we can deduct the lamp enlight, no for else case.

+First we need to give a representation a this schema to neo4j, we considder the initial position where the lamp is off.